Roberto Jiménez (footballer, born 1986): West Ham United

 On 31 May 2019, Roberto signed for West Ham United on a two-year deal for a free transfer commencing on 1 July.
 He made his full debut on 27 August, in a 2–0 win against Newport County in the second round of the EFL Cup.
 His maiden Premier League appearance took place on 28 September, when he replaced the injured Łukasz Fabiański 34 minutes into an eventual 2–2 away draw to AFC Bournemouth.
 He retained his place in goal with Fabianski's injury predicted to keep him out for up to two months, and several of his performances attracted criticism after he was deemed to be at fault for goals by Everton, Sheffield United, Newcastle United and Burnley, the latter where he pushed the ball into his own net for the opposition's third goal in a 3–0 victory.
 Following yet more poor form he was dropped to the bench, with third-choice David Martin playing the fixture against Chelsea on 30 November.
+In February 2020, former team manager Manuel Pellegrini blamed the player's form as part of the reason for his sacking the previous December.

 After only ten competitive games for West Ham, on 20 January 2020 Roberto joined Deportivo Alavés on loan until the end of the season.
 During his brief tenure, in which he was praised for his professional approach even though he played second-fiddle to Fernando Pacheco, he conceded 19 goals.